The sciences are both very strong and very popular at both GCSE and A level achieving outstanding examination results.

 All the sciences teach through a medium of experimentation, practical studies and projects.

-These provide them with a modern, relevant background in each of the three sciences and also a thorough preparation for further study of the sciences at A-level.
-The IGCSE courses involve no coursework, experimental skills are assessed in the final examination papers.
+These exams provide our pupils with a modern, relevant background in each of the three sciences and also a thorough preparation for further study of the sciences at A-level.
+The IGCSE courses involve no coursework and experimental skills are assessed in the final examination papers.

 - In Year 7 four periods of general science